Parent's Guide to SlangWatch 2026: How to Understand Your Teenager's Language

 The approach: Use SlangWatch to understand what your teen is saying, not to use their slang yourself.

-Why it works: When we asked teens what they want from parents, 89% said "understanding, not imitation."
+Why it works: When teens share what they want from parents, the overwhelming message is "understanding, not imitation."
 They don't want you to use their slang—they want you to understand it.

 Strategy 2: Ask Questions Strategically